suriyanas1234/learn.carobot.ca/docs/intro-to-C/c07-functions.md

 ---
-title: Chapter 7 - Functions
+title: Functions
 sidebar_position: 7
 ---

+# How to Use Functions in C

 ## Learning Goals
 By the end of this tutorial, you should be able to: